lfiaschi/advanced-pymc-marketing-examples/blogs/priors_analysis_mmm.md

 # Stop Agonizing Over MMM Priors: A Data-Driven Analysis and Playbook to Set Them

-You've been there.
-Three hours into debugging why your Media Mix Model won't converge.
-Another hour tweaking prior distributions.
-Your stakeholders are asking why the model says to spend $0 on your best-performing channel.
-Meanwhile, your posterior distributions look like abstract art rather than statistical inference.
+You’ve been there—three hours deep into debugging why your Media Mix Model won’t converge, another hour tweaking priors, and your stakeholders asking why the model recommends spending $0 on your top-performing channel.
+Meanwhile, your posterior plots look like abstract art instead of inference.

-Here's the uncomfortable truth: priors in MMM aren't just mathematical niceties—they're make-or-break decisions that affect everything from computational efficiency to business strategy.
+Here’s the truth: priors in MMM aren’t just statistical formalities—they’re the backbone of model stability, interpretability, and business credibility.
 But which priors actually matter?
-Where should you invest your limited time?
-And how can you systematically validate your choices?
+Where should you invest effort?
+And how can you set them in a principled, data-driven way?

-We ran 14 different prior configurations through a comprehensive sensitivity analysis to answer these questions once and for all.
-What we found challenges conventional wisdom: transformation parameters dominate, effect sizes follow, and some priors you've been agonizing over barely matter at all.
+To find out, we ran a large-scale sensitivity analysis across 14 prior configurations and six parameter families on a realistic synthetic datasets with known ground truth.
+The results challenge common intuition: transformation parameters dominate, effect sizes come next, and several priors you’ve been agonizing over barely move the needle.

 ## The Prior Problem No One Talks About

-Media Mix Models are notoriously difficult to identify.
-You're trying to disentangle the effects of multiple marketing channels that often move together, estimate carry-over effects that extend beyond your observation window, and quantify diminishing returns you've never directly measured.
-In this high-dimensional, correlated space, priors aren't just helpful—they're essential for:
+Media Mix Models are inherently hard to identify.
+You’re trying to disentangle correlated marketing channels, capture delayed effects beyond the observation window, and quantify saturation you can’t directly observe.
+In such a high-dimensional, noisy system, priors serve three purposes:

 1. **Computational tractability**: Wrong priors = hours of wasted compute on models that won't converge
 2. **Parameter identifiability**: Distinguishing signal from noise when channels are correlated
 3. **Business alignment**: Encoding domain knowledge about marketing effectiveness

-Yet most practitioners either stick with defaults (risking misalignment with their specific context) or engage in ad-hoc tweaking without systematic validation.
-There's a better way.
+Yet most practitioners either rely on defaults or tweak priors blindly until the model “behaves.”
+The result is often fragile inference and poor reproducibility.

+## Domain Knowledge Should Guide Priors (When Available)

+Ideally, priors should reflect domain knowledge—for example, that brand campaigns have longer carry-over or that search ads saturate quickly.
+In practice, though, this information is often incomplete.
+When that happens, you should at least be aware which priors matter most so you can interpret results responsibly.

+This is not an argument for “prior tuning” to optimize predictive accuracy.
+Over-adjusting priors risks hiding model misspecification under the illusion of better fit.
+Instead, the goal is to understand where prior assumptions exert influence and where the data can safely speak for itself.

-## A Systematic Approach to Prior Sensitivity
+## How We Tested Prior Sensitivity

-We designed a comprehensive experiment to quantify exactly how different priors affect MMM estimates.
-Using 104 weeks of synthetic data with known ground truth, we systematically varied priors for every major model component.
+We used 104 weeks of synthetic data with known ground truth and systematically varied priors for each key component of a typical MMM

-### The Experimental Design

-Our analysis employed a One-at-a-Time (OAT) sensitivity approach, testing 14 different prior specifications across 6 parameter categories:

 ```python
 # Core parameters we tested